FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/program_and_manage_network/Connecting-a-Laptop-to-the-Program-&-Manage-Network.rst

 |

 If the display is not updated as shown after a few seconds, try clicking on Network Connections at the bottom of the blue box showing the Wi-Fi connections.
 This will bring up a Setting dialog box that includes a link to "Show available networks", which can be used to force the list of Wi-Fi connections to be updated.

-Note that when you are connected to the blocks programming mode server on your Robot Controller, your laptop **will not have access to the Internet**.
+.. attention:: Note that when you are connected to the blocks programming mode server on your Robot Controller, your laptop **will not have access to the Internet**.
 It only has direct access to the Robot Controller.

 Troubleshooting Your Wireless Connection